-An open floor plan offers homeowners a number of options when it comes to decor and design, making it an extremely desirable layout for modern lifestyles.
+An open floor plan offers homeowners several options when it comes to decor and design, making it an extremely desirable layout for modern lifestyles.
 As they continue to rise in popularity, more and more builders are offering what was once a luxurious option as a standard layout.

 What is an open floor plan?

-You’ve probably heard the term numerous times as you are searching for your new home.
-While this trend seems to become a must-have in any home, it actually originated in 1886, beginning with making the kitchen more of a social room, rather than just a place to serve the family meal.
+You’ve probably heard the term numerous times while searching for your new home.
+While this trend seems to become a must-have in any home, it actually originated in 1886, beginning with making the kitchen more of a social room rather than just a place to serve the family meal.
 These new designs provided flexibility for growing families and turned usable space into a high commodity.
 The concept has evolved over the years to include multiple floors and many rooms, all to provide as much flow and function as possible.

 Many of the new homes that are on the market today feature open floor plans.
 Most commonly, an open concept means the main floor of the house contains multiple rooms in one large space.
-The kitchen, dining room, and living room can be combined and visual markers, such as an island or other large pieces of furniture, are used to visually separate each space.
+The kitchen, dining room, and living room can be combined and visual markers, such as an island or other large pieces of furniture, are used to separate each space visually.

 The Many Appeals of an Open Floor Plan

 For homes of any size, an open floor plan provides numerous benefits.
 What started as a trend now seems like the norm for newly constructed homes.
-This desirable design aesthetic is popular for a number of reasons including:
+This desirable design aesthetic is popular for several reasons including:

 - Increases Natural Light: With fewer walls, natural light from windows can stream into the house, making the new space feel airy and bright all year long.

 - Creates More Space: An open floor plan maximizes the square footage of a property giving homeowners the freedom to create a natural flow while making the most out of the space available.
 With little to no walls, doors, or pillars the visual and physical flow is enhanced throughout the space.